typelevel/Laika/docs/06-sub-modules/03-laikas-hocon-api.md

 The `Config` instances will be populated with values supplied by the library in the `laika.*` and `cursor.*` namespaces.
 The former holds configuration values and the latter navigation info for the current document.
+An additional namespace `helium.*` will be used if you use the default theme, containing theme configuration and some pre-built AST nodes.

 Any user-supplied values will be available, too, and should live in any namespace other than the two reserved ones.